First exhibition in Flemish Sign Language with the ErfgoedApp

 About sisters and deaf girls

-Joseph Petrus Triest lived most of his life on the very spot where the Sisters of Charity live today.
+Jozef Petrus Triest lived most of his life on the spot where today Heritage House Sisters of Charity is housed.
 It was here in 1820 that the first school for the deaf in Flanders was founded by the Sisters of Charity of Jesus and Mary.
-A few years earlier, these religious women had taken up residence in the Terhagen Convent in Molenaarstraat in Ghent.
-In order to get the school off to a good start, the young candidate Sister Theresia Verhulst went especially to Paris to learn the sign language method from the priest Abbé de l'Epée in the Institut National pour Sourds-Muets.
-After her return she became the first director of the school until her death in 1854.
-During a tour with the ErfgoedApp you will be shown information in Flemish Sign Language (VGT) and Dutch on your smartphone or tablet, as well as a lot of extra information such as photos and videos about the objects on display.
+These women religious had moved into the Terhagen convent in Ghent's Molenaarstraat a few years earlier.
+To run the school, the young candidate sister Theresia Verhulst went specially to Paris to learn the sign language method of priest Abbé de l'Epée at the Institut National pour Sourds-Muets.
+After her return, she became the school's first headmistress until her death in 1854.
+During a tour with the ErfgoedApp , you will be shown information in Flemish Sign Language (VGT) and Dutch on your smartphone or tablet, as well as a lot of additional information such as photos and videos about the objects on display.

 Deaf Flanders and FARO hope that this first example will soon be followed up.
-With the ErfgoedApp , museums and heritage organisations have the technology to make information accessible to a broad target group.
-We therefore expect that many museums and heritage organisations will use this first example to offer a tour in Flemish Sign Language (VGT) themselves.
+With the ErfgoedApp museums and heritage organizations have the technology available to make information accessible to a broad target group.
+We expect that many museums and heritage organizations will use this first example to offer a tour in Flemish Sign Language (VGT) themselves.